villano-lab/nrCascadeSim/CONTRIBUTING.md

 # Pull Requests

+Pull Requests (PRs) are created in order to submit to the owner(s) of the repository some code for consideration.
+Typically that code will address some issue or improve the code in some way, we should be clear about how we expect PRs to improve the code in our contributing documentation.
-When submitting pull requests, please default to submitting to the `develop` branch and never submit directly to the `master` branch.
+When creating the pull request you have to supply a comparison branch.
+When submitting PRs, please default to submitting to the `develop` branch and never submit directly to the `master` branch.
 This allows us to correctly manage versioning.
 If you submit a pull request directly to the `master` branch, you will be asked to change the target to `develop` (or another applicable branch).

+In order for us to be consistent with GitFlow we should adhere to the following:

+**PRs submitted by the development team:** we should locally create a feature branch using the gitflow protocol on our local machine, and then push that branch.
+That branch should then be selected as the "comparison" branch for the PR.
+Further for the merger to be compatible with gitflow we should define the base branch as "develop."
+So the steps are:

+1. create a feature branch locally make some changes and push it to the remote (GitHub)
+2. open a pull request with base branch `develop` and comparison branch the feature you just created `feature/XXX`
+3. When you're done committing (and pushing!) to the feature branch push the button on GitHub to merge the PR back--it will merge it to develop
+4. Delete the branch on github and your local machine and add notes to the upcoming release
+5. the feature will be released when the code team does the next release.

+**PR requests submitted from outside our development team:** are very similar to those from the development team, but the team won't have access to or control over the feature branch created.
+It would be created by a fork of the repository.
+So it looks like this:

+1. create a fork of the repository with a branch dedicated to the issue (could be the local `master` we can't enforce any naming conventions there).
+2. open a PR with base branch `develop` and the comparison branch the branch on the fork you just created.
+3. When you're done committing alert the development team in the PR by using the @villaa or other tags.
+4. This will be merged back by the development team if the criteria for code improvement are met.
+5. the feature will be released when the code team does the next release.

-All pull requests will be automatically by Travis-CI.
+All PRs will be automatically by Travis-CI.
 Please note whether you updated the CI or whether no change was needed.
 If for some reason a new, untested feature is implemented, but you are unable to implement the necessary CI, explain why and how it can be manually tested.

 ## Template
 The following template is not required, but if you do not use it, please be sure to include all answers to all of the questions in some other way.